 That said, Dynamat has much stickier adhesive, meaning it’ll last much longer than Hushmat.
 While installation might be more difficult, it’s worth it for the superior product.

 Dynamat can be used in quite a few different situations, although it’s still best for sound deadening in a vehicle.
 Dynamat can also be used for vibration cancelling (for things like the dishwasher), improving overall audio quality in your vehicle, and soundproofing a home theater system.
-This makes it a much more versatile product than the other 2.
+This makes it a much more versatile product than the other two.

 Noico is different from the other 2 in that it’s asphalt based, rather than butyl based.
 Aside from any differences in performance, this has an obvious downside in hot weather because asphalt gives off a really unpleasant odor when warm.
 Just imagine that in your car’s cabin!